mehdierc/mehdierc.github.io/_posts/2016-09-04-roboasist.markdown

 ---
 layout: post
-title:  "Design and implementation of a differential drive mobile robot for SLAM and map-based indoor navigation - RoboAsist"
+title:  "Design and construction of a differential drive mobile robot with the ability to do SLAM and map-based indoor navigation - RoboAsist"
 date:   2016-09-04 23:21:00
 permalink: projects/roboasist
 slidename: roboasist